-- When applying for graduate school, scholarships and some grants, internships, etc. - This is a chance to tell your personal story and why YOU are the perfect person for this is opportunity - But it is not a cover letter, which is a similar genre of writing, but focuses on your fit for this job - A personal statement is about why you as a person are worth investing in-why you, why now?
+- When applying for graduate school, scholarships and some grants, internships, etc. - And RISE, McNair, LS-AMP, Mellon-Mays here at CSUDH - This is a chance to tell your personal story and why YOU are the perfect person for this is opportunity - But it is not quite a cover letter, which is a similar genre of writing, but focuses on your fit for a particular job - A personal statement is about why you as a person are worth investing in why you, why now?